 Metabolic syndrome is a cluster of conditions that includes high blood pressure, high triglycerides, low HDL, high insulin levels, and excess body fat around the waist.

-When certain factors are grouped together, they increase the risk of developing ischemic heart disease.
-However, there have been cases in which the disease develops without any classical risk factor.
+When certain factors are grouped, they increase the risk of developing ischemic heart disease.
+However, there have been cases where the condition develops without any classical risk factor.

 For this reason, other possible factors that influence the appearance of the disease are being studied, such as:

-- Sleep apnea: This disorder causes you to repeatedly stop and start breathing while you sleep.
-These drops in blood that occur during sleep apnea, cause oxygen levels, increase blood pressure, affecting the cardiovascular system.
+- Sleep apnea: This disorder causes you to stop and start breathing while you sleep repeatedly.
+These drops in the blood during sleep apnea cause oxygen levels, increase blood pressure, and affect the cardiovascular system.

-- High sensitivity C-reactive protein: this is a protein that increases its levels when an inflammatory process occurs somewhere in the body.
+- High sensitivity C-reactive protein: This protein increases its levels when an inflammatory process occurs somewhere in the body.
 High levels of this protein can be a risk factor for heart disease.

 - High levels of triglycerides: High levels of this lipid in the blood can increase the risk of coronary artery disease, especially in the case of women.

-- Homocysteine: This is an amino acid that the body uses to make proteins, build and maintain tissues.
+- Homocysteine: This is an amino acid that the body uses to make proteins and build and maintain tissues.
 High levels of this protein can increase the risk of developing coronary artery disease.

-- The preeclampsia : this condition that can develop in women during pregnancy causes high blood pressure and an increased amount of protein in the urine.
+- Preeclampsia: this condition that can develop in women during pregnancy causes high blood pressure and increased protein in the urine.
 It can lead to an increased risk of heart disease later in life.

 - Autoimmune diseases: Conditions such as rheumatoid arthritis, lupus, and other inflammatory rheumatologic conditions have an increased risk of atherosclerosis.

-- Other diseases: such as end-stage kidney disease, amyloidosis, a condition in which abnormal proteins build up in tissues and organs, including blood vessels.
+- Other diseases: such as end-stage kidney disease and amyloidosis, a condition in which abnormal proteins build up in tissues and organs, including blood vessels.

 Symptoms of ischemic cardiomyopathy

-When the coronary arteries narrow, they are not able to supply enough oxygen-rich blood to the heart, especially when exerting physical effort.
+When the coronary arteries narrow, they cannot supply enough oxygen-rich blood to the heart, especially when exerting physical effort.

 At first, decreased blood flow may not cause any symptoms of coronary artery disease.

 - Angina pectoris – You may feel pressure or tightness in the chest, which usually occurs on the middle or left side of the chest.
-This symptom is usually triggered by physical or emotional stress.
+This symptom is generally triggered by physical or emotional stress.
 The pain usually goes away within minutes after stopping stressful activity.
-This pain may be felt in the neck, arm, or back in a fleeting or acute way.
+This pain may be felt in the neck, arm, or back quickly or acutely.

-- Shortness of breath: When the heart cannot pump enough blood to meet the body’s needs, extreme fatigue can develop with exertion.
+- Shortness of breath: Extreme fatigue can develop with exertion when the heart cannot pump enough blood to meet the body’s needs.

-- Heart attack: when the coronary artery is totally blocked it causes a heart attack.
-Signs and symptoms include pressure in the chest and pain in the shoulder or arm, and sometimes shortness of breath and excessive sweating occur.
+- Heart attack: when the coronary artery is blocked, it causes a heart attack.
+Signs and symptoms include pressure in the chest and pain in the shoulder or arm, and sometimes shortness of breath and excessive sweating occurs.

-- Blood tests to measure the level of cholesterol and triglycerides in the blood.
+- Blood tests measure the level of cholesterol and triglycerides in the blood.

-- Imaging tests, such as X-rays, CT scan, or MRI.
+- Imaging tests, such as X-rays, CT scans, or MRI.